 Advance Passenger Information

 Advance Passenger Information (API) data is basic information that identifies air travellers and flight crew.
 It includes your name, date of birth, gender, citizenship, and travel document data (e.g. passport number).
 This type of information can be obtained from the machine-readable area of your passport.
-Air carriers collect API data when you check in.
+Commercial air carriers collect API data when you check in.